 One of challenges we face almost everyday is to keep our API latency low.
-While the problem sounds simple on the surface, it gets interesting some times.
+While the problem sounds simple on the surface, it gets interesting sometimes.
 One of our endpoints that serves restaurant menus to our consumers had high p99 latency numbers.
-Since it’s a high traffic endpoint we naturally use cache pretty intensively.
-We cache our serialized menus in Redis to avoid repeated calls to DB, and spread out the read traffic load.
-By the end of this post we will present you how we used compression to not only improve our latency, but also got ourselves more space to cache.
+Since it’s a high traffic endpoint we naturally use caching pretty intensively.
+We cache our serialized menus in Redis to avoid repeated calls to the data base, and spread out the read traffic load.
+By the end of this post we will present how we used compression to not only improve our latency, but also to get ourselves more space to cache.

-After some deep instrumentation and inspection we determined the problem in this particular scenario was that some of our menus were almost half MB long.
+After some deep instrumentation and inspection we determined the problem in this particular scenario was that some of our menus were almost half a MB long.
 Our instrumentation showed us that reading these large values repeatedly during peak hours was one of few reasons for high p99 latency.
-During peak hours reads from Redis took more sometimes at random took more than 100ms.
-This was specially true when a restaurant or a chain with really large menus were running promotions.
-Why this happens should be no surprise to anyone, reading or writing many large payloads over network during peak hours can end up causing network congestion and delays.
+During peak hours, reads from Redis took more sometimes at random took more than 100ms.
+This was especially true when a restaurant or a chain with really large menus were running promotions.
+Why this happens should be a surprise to no one, reading or writing many large payloads over the network during peak hours can end up causing network congestion and delays.

-There are plethora of benchmarks on internet already comparing compression speeds and ratios.
-So without going into details and repeating same benchmarks, here are some examples and summary of our findings:
+There are a plethora of benchmarks on the internet already comparing compression speeds and ratios.
+So without going into detail and repeating the same benchmarks, here are some examples and a summary of our findings:

 Here are our overall observations:

-In case you are curious comparing different compression techniques yourself you can use lzbench.
-Our benchmarks clearly showed LZ4 to be more favorable, than Snappy.
+In case you are curious, when comparing different compression techniques yourself you can use lzbench.
+Our benchmarks clearly showed LZ4 to be more favorable, then Snappy.
 Due to higher compression ratio, almost same compression time, and (most important of all) fast decompression speed LZ4 emerged as our favorite option.

 Connecting the dots